 Your Free Online School: Courses, Video Lectures, Documentaries, Images, Books and more.
 Academic lists - Templates.
 100 Free Online Books Everyone Should Read.
 Posted on Tuesday March 31, 2009 by Staff Writers By Caitlin Smith Whether you want to learn more about business or read some the great works of literature, you’ll find more than enough material to keep you busy for months in collections of free ebooks.

 Some books are released free of charge by their authors, while others have been around for so long that copyright laws no longer apply and they can be freely exchanged.
 We’ve pulled together 100 of these free online books that are well worth your time to read, though this is by no means a comprehensive list of the great, free literature out there.
-Classics.
+Classics The Internet can be a great place to find some of the most important works of literature from the past few hundred years.
+Philosophy and Religion These famous works will help you get a better understanding of religious and philosophical theories from around the world and through many different periods of time.
+Politics, Economics and History Plays and Poems Ancient Writings.
 100 Intro Open Courses on Everything You've Ever Wanted to Learn.
-Posted on Wednesday May 12, 2010 by Staff Writers While the classes you take through an online college are a great resource, you can augment your learning by taking some time to see what entirely free courses are out there offered by universities.

 But thanks to the Internet and the generosity of many universities and online colleges, you’ve now got access to the cutting edge theories and projects that are changing the world in this list below.
 If you’re looking for even more amazing lectures, check out our updated list for 2012 with more talks from great minds.
-General.
+General Let the world’s top scientists explain exactly how they do their job when you listen to these lectures.
 Academic Video Lectures.